IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 All the reservoirs must be defined as columns in this file.

-If you have daily natural water inflow data, just input the daily amount during the first hour of every day to see if the reservoir has daily or weekly storage capacity.
+If you have daily natural water inflow data, just input the daily amount during the first hour of every day if the reservoir has daily or weekly storage capacity.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.